 Incorrect Installation: Now this one can be a little tricky in the sense that no one wants to take the blame (nor foot the bill!) of repairing a stone benchtop that has cracked due to incorrect installation however, there are a few things you can do during the design phase of your project to ensure this doesn’t become an issue down the track – and this is where your designer (hint, hint!) comes in!

 Some general rules of thumb include:

 Avoid installing a stone benchtop that has been cut into an ‘L’ shape, over a kitchen corner for example, as this creates a weak point in your stone (and is also not usually covered by your stone manufacturer’s warranty!)
 Instead, keep each of the slabs that make up your benchtop in square or rectangular pieces with joins running where needed to avoid a cracked stone benchtop.

 If you’re opting for an undermount, double bowl sink, there will often be a narrow strip of stone installed in between the two sink bowls.
 This, again, creates a weak point in the surface and can also lead to cracking (also not covered by most warranties!)

-If your new stone benchtop will be installed directly over underbench appliances (such as a dishwasher, bar fridge or washer and dryer in the laundry) these areas too can create weak points in the stone if not properly supported.
+If your new stone benchtop will be installed directly over underbench appliances (such as a dishwasher, bar fridge or washer and dryer in the laundry) these areas too can create weak points in the stone if not properly supported from beneath.
 A substrate should always be installed over cabinetry and this will support your benchtop however, a stone benchtop running over a long span of appliances (such as a washer and dryer installed side by side where the stone will sit across an opening of over 600mm in width) usually needs a bit of extra support in order to maintain it’s structural integrity.
 If this is the case in your home, make sure to speak with your installer for their best solution; usually a stainless steel support beneath your stone will do the trick.